Scattering Statistics of Generalized Spatial Poisson Point Processes: Comparison to Self-Similar Processes

-The key to proving Theorem \ref{thm: alpha stable} and Theorem \ref{thm: fbm} is the following lemma stated in Appendix \ref{nonpoipf}, which shows that $X_t$ is a self-similar process, then, then stochastic integrals against $dX$ satisfy an identity corresponding to the scaling relation of $X_t$.

-Together, these two theorems indicate that first-order invariant scattering moments distinguish inhomogeneous, compound Poisson processes from both $\alpha$-stable processes and fractional Brownian motion except in the cases where $p = \alpha$ or $p = 1/H$.
-In particular, if $X$ is a Brownian motion, then $SX$ will distinguish $X$ from a Poisson point process except in the case that $p = 2$.
-For this reason, it appears that $p = 1$ is the best choice of the parameter $p$ for the purposes of distinguishing a Poisson point process from a self-similar process.
-In the case of a multi-layer network, it is advisable to set $p = 1$.
-Larger values of $p'$ in the second layer can then allow us to determine the higher moments of the arrival heights $(A_j)_{j=1}^{\infty}$.
+This theorem shows that first-order invariant scattering moments distinguish inhomogeneous, compound Poisson processes from both $\alpha$-stable processes and fractional Brownian motion except in the cases where $p = \alpha$ or $p = 1/H$.
+In particular, these measurements distinguish Brownian motion, from a Poisson point process except in the case where $p = 2$.